kiranjthomas/personal-site/content/posts/mastering-chaos-a-netflix-guide-to-microservices.md

 Martin Fowler

-### Microservice architectures are complex and organic.
+### Microservice architectures are complex and organic

 * Health depends on discipline and chaos.
 * The Microservice definition has evolved over time